deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Xiù giggled.
 "You like?"

 Allison nodded, masticating enthusiastically, *"Thiff iff amaffing."* she swallowed.
-"Best thing I've had in my mouth since, uh…"
+"Best thing I've had in my mouth since, uh..."

 Okay, *now* the awkwardness happened, especially when Lewis grinned like he was the Coyote and he'd just caught the Road Runner.
 "Half an hour ago? *Yagh!"*

 His scream was in response to Allison rolling her eyes and dumping his glass of water in his lap.
 When Amir laughed, Lewis did the same to him, and a good-natured three-way scuffle broke out that only ended when Xiù exclaimed "Hey, watch the fish!"

 The boys sheepishly helped straighten the table and then sloped off in search of dry clothes.
 Xiù snorted a little laugh.
 "Males," she said.
 She apparently didn't notice the mistake until Allison arched an eyebrow at her.
-"Uh…men!
+"Uh...men!
 Boys!
 Ugh, *damn* it!"

-"…You okay?"
+"...You okay?"

-"I'm… adjusting."
+"I'm... adjusting."
 Xiù replied.
 "It's so weird being around other humans again."

 "Spent too long with the raccoon people, huh?"
 Allison asked.

 "I keep thinking in Gaoian."
 Xiù said.
 "And thinking *like* a Gaoian."
 She scowled.
 "I just *said* that in Gaoian!"

 "You did?
-I didn't… oh, right, the ship's translator."
+I didn't... oh, right, the ship's translator."

 "Yeah."
 Xiù sat down and sampled some of the fish for herself, breaking into a broad smile.
 "Oooh, this is nice." she purred.
 "No more pureed bug guts."

 "Uh, *ew*?!"

 *"Nava* paste.
 It's an ingredient."
 Xiù explained.
-"It's actually kinda nice but… yeah, *ew*."
+"It's actually kinda nice but... yeah, *ew*."

 They shared a grin, which turned into Xiù apparently thinking of something and abruptly going pink.